Avaiga/taipy-doc/docs/userman/advanced_features/auth/index.md

   - toc
 ---

-!!! warning "Available in Taipy Enterprise edition"
+!!! note "Available in Taipy Enterprise edition"

-    This chapter is relevant only to the Enterprise edition of Taipy.
+    This section is relevant only to the [Taipy Enterprise Edition](https://taipy.io/enterprise)

+    [Contact us](https://taipy.io/book-a-call){: .tp-btn .tp-btn--accent target='blank' }

 The Enterprise edition of Taipy has additional features that let applications authenticate users and behave differently depending on the identity of the